khalodark/CodeChallengeAssesment/README.md

 Sync the Gradle files by using the elephant button on the top of toolbar in android studio and wait for the project to be built.

+after building project, simply run the application on Emulator from your choice.